Section 43B(h) Of Income Tax Act: Applicability, Date, Limit, Example

 Rate of interest: Compound interest at the 3 times the bank rate notified by the Reserve Bank of India (RBI).

-Date from which interest is payable: The date as per the agreement or the day following immediately after the expiry of the period of fifteen days from the day of acceptance or the day of deemed acceptance of any goods or any services by a buyer from a supplier (appointed day), as the case may be.
+Date from which interest is payable: The date as per the agreement or the day following immediately after the expiry of the period of 15 days from the day of acceptance or the day of deemed acceptance of any goods or any services by a buyer from a supplier (appointed day), as the case may be.

-Deduction of this interest is not allowed as an expense, as per the Income-tax Act (ITA), 1961.
+The deduction of this interest is not allowed as an expense, as per the Income-tax Act (ITA), 1961.

 Benefits for MSMEs: